City receives $1M grant to improve infrastructure around 21st and Broadway

 WICHITA, Kan.
-(KSNW) – According to Wichita’s Mayor Brandon Whipple, the City has received a large grant to help improve infrastructure around 21st Street and North Broadway.
+(KSNW) – Wichita has received a large grant to help improve infrastructure around 21st Street and North Broadway.

 “BREAKING: Just got a call from Sen @JerryMoran who informed me that @CityofWichita has earned a $1 million dollar federal grant from the “Connecting Communities” program.
 The funds will go towards improving infrastructure around 21st Street & Broadway, making that area safer.”